Headache comes in many different guises, not just migraine. Below lists some of the major headache types.

 How long will the treatment take?

 The length, number and frequency of treatments will depend on individual patient.
 Typical treatments last from 30 minutes, with the patient being treated one or two times a week.
 Most patients get some degree of relief after a single treatment.
 But the pain may come back after a few hours to a couple of days.
 This is due to the imbalance of the body.
 Multiple treatments are highly recommended because acupuncture has proven to be accumulative.
-Normally twice a week for 4-6 weeks (8-12 visits) is recommended.
+Normally once a week is recommended.
 Complex cases with severe imbalance of the body may need longer time.

 Since the early seventies, studies around the globe have suggested that acupuncture is an effective treatment for headaches and migraines.
 Recent studies show extremely positive results: